 It is a must-read for those wanting to understand the stock market, how it works, and why it often fails.
 It offers investors simple steps to help protect their money from losses or overpaying fees while providing tips on investing wisely and successfully.
 Whether you’re just starting or have decades of experience, this book will be invaluable.

 The key messages are apparent and passionately explained in the book.
-Essentially, using any stock advisors, stock pickers, or mutual funds will work out negatively for your investments over the long term.
+Essentially, using stock advisors, stock pickers, or mutual funds will negatively affect your investments over the long term.

 The book contains incredibly essential information that everyone needs to understand.